Digital-Working-Group/dvoice-tracking-qc-system/README.md

 | walk_kwargs | dict | Any additional walk kwargs. | {} | Yes |

 ### Compare sources and duplicates
-This step filters based on some example critera to ensure that the filenames match the data recorded on REDCap and that there are no extra or duplicate files.
-The specific steps used in this example inclue:
+This step filters based on some example criteria to ensure that the filenames match the data recorded on REDCap and that there are no extra or duplicate files.
+The specific steps used in this example include:
     - Checking that the id_date exists on REDCap.
     - Checking that the tester_id matches the one recorded on REDCap.
     - Checking that no duplicate files exist.